open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 Here is how we use this exciting technology to form a compression bridge between OpenTelemetry Collectors.

-The compression bridge consists of two OpenTelemetry collectors labeled exporter and receiver, or they could equally be two pools of load-balanced collectors.
+The compression bridge consists of two OpenTelemetry Collectors labeled exporter and receiver, or they could equally be two pools of load-balanced collectors.

 As described in this